mattjlewis/diozero/docs/index.md

 Created by [Matt Lewis](https://github.com/mattjlewis), inspired by [GPIO Zero](https://gpiozero.readthedocs.org/en/v1.1.0/index.html).

 ## Concepts
-The aim of this library is to encapsulated real-world devices as classes with meaningful operation names, for example LED (on / off), LDR (analogue readings), Button (pressed / released), Motor (forward / backwards / left / right).
+The aim of this library is to encapsulated real-world devices as classes with meaningful operation names, for example LED (on / off), LDR (analog readings), Button (pressed / released), Motor (forward / backwards / left / right).
 All devices implement Closeable hence will get automatically closed by the `try (Device d = new Device()) { d.doSomething() }` statement.
 This is best illustrated by some simple examples.

 LED control:
 ```java